lavanya-ankisetty/mini-swiggy/README.md

 ![Home Page](mini-swiggy-home.png)

 🍕 Online Food Ordering Website
 An interactive and responsive online food ordering platform built using Spring Boot (Java) for backend services and HTML, CSS, JavaScript for the frontend.
-This project provides a seamless experience for customers to browse food items, search, and place their orders online.
+This project offers a seamless experience for customers to browse food items, search, and place orders online.

 🚀 Features
 Modern and user-friendly web interface